-Chio scores third straight 10.0 to help LSU win Podium Challenge
+Chio scores third straight 10.0 on beam to help LSU win Podium Challenge

 Latest Weather Blog

-Chio scores third straight 10.0 to help LSU win Podium Challenge
+Chio scores third straight 10.0 on beam to help LSU win Podium Challenge

 BATON ROUGE - No. 2 LSU got first place in the Podium Challenge on Sunday against No. 3 Alabama, No. 17 North Carolina and Arizona.
 The Tigers won the meet with a 198.200, their second-highest score of the season.